Ways in and out of US Tax Residency – To Be or Not To Be a U.S. Resident Alien!

-- exempt individuals: under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5)(A-D) a student in the U.S. on an F, M, J or Q visa, a trainee or a teacher in the U.S. on a J or Q visa or others on an M or Q visa, a professional athlete, or an individual with a medical condition;
+- exempt individuals: under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5)(A-D) a student in the U.S. on an F, M, J or Q visa, a trainee or a teacher in the U.S. on a J or Q visa or others on an M or Q visa, a professional athlete to compete in a charitable sports event (with other pre-qualifying conditions), or an individual with a medical condition;

 There are EXCEPTIONS to the Exempt individual rules above for J and F visa holders, where:

 (i) under IRC Sec 7701(b)(5)(E)(i) A teacher or trainee– on a J or Q visawas exempt as a teacher, trainee or studentfor any part of two of the last six prior calendar years.
 In that case in the current year you cannot exclude days of presenceunless all four of the following applyas a teacher or trainee in the current year:

 1) You were exempt as a teacher, trainee or student for any part of three or fewer of the prior six calendar years and 2) A foreign employer paid all current year compensation and 3) You were present in the U.S. as a teacher or trainee in any of the six prior years and 4) A foreign employer paid all compensation during each of those prior six years you were present in the U.S. as a teacher or trainee or

 (ii) under IRC Sec 7701(b)(5)(E)(ii) A student– on an F or J or M or Q visawas exempt as a teacher, trainee or student for any part of more than five calendar yearscannot exclude days of presence, unless they establish that they did not intend to reside permanently in the U.S.